Parsl/parsl/docs/devguide/design.rst

 would raise an error.
 However this is perfectly legal in python, and the x would take the last value it was assigned.

+Remote-Execution
+^^^^^^^^^^^^^^^^

+In Swift/K, remote execution is handled by `coasters <http://swift-lang.org/guides/trunk/userguide/userguide.html#_how_swift_implements_the_site_execution_model>`.
+This is a pilot mechanism that supports dynamic resource provisioning from cluster managers such as PBS, Slurm, Condor and handles data transport from the client to the workers.
+Swift/T on the other hand is designed to run as an MPI job on a single HPC resource.
+Swift/T utilized shared-filesystems that almost every HPC resource has.

+To be useful, Parsl will need to support remote execution and file transfers.
+Here we will discuss just the remote-execution aspect.

+Here is a set of features that should be implemented or borrowed :

+* [Must have] New remote execution system must have the `executor interface <https://docs.python.org/3/library/concurrent.futures.html#executor-objects>`.
+* [Must have] Executors must be memory efficient wrt to holding jobs in memory.
+* [Must have] Continue to support both BashApps and PythonApps.
+* [?]
+Capable of using templates to submit jobs to Cluster resource managers.
+* [?]
+Dynamically launch and shutdown workers.